bd2kccd/py-causal/README.md

 **Note: This project uses an older version of Tetrad and a buggy and hard to install Python/Java bridge and so is not recommended.
 We are currently in the process of creating a new project, [py-tetrad](https://github.com/cmu-phil/py-tetrad), which will use the (much better) [JPype Python package](https://jpype.readthedocs.io/en/latest/) to bridge Python and Java.
 Py-tetrad is not yet stable, but please, if you're currently using this py-causal project, watch the py-tetrad project and switch over as soon as it becomes stable.**

+**Note: We may move the py-tetrad files over to the repository as a new version of py-causal.**

 **2023-02-26**

 -----------------------